aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 field at the nearest grid point (zero first and second derivatives).
 TRILINEAR, trilinear interpolation (zero second derivatives).
-TRISPLINE, 3d-spline interpolation (adapted from the abinit code, this part was coded by A. Lherbier according to the source).
+TRISPLINE, 3d-spline interpolation (adapted from the abinit code, code by A. Lherbier).
 If some derivatives are not available (first and second in NEAREST, second in TRISPLINE), they are taken as zero.
 TRICUBIC, tricubic interpolation using local information, see [Lekien and Marsden, Int.
 J. Numer.
 Meth.
 Eng., 63 (2005) 455-471.](https://doi.org/10.1002/nme.1296)

 By default, TRICUBIC is used.
 TRISPLINE may require a lot of memory in